MoralisWeb3/moralis-money-faq/affiliates/welcome and faq.md

 # Moralis Affiliate FAQ

+## What is Moralis Money

+1. Easiest way to discover undervalued coins before they pump
+2. Moralis Money is different from other on-chain analytics platforms because we give simple tools that unlock true alpha, while other platforms waste your time with endless charts and non-actionable on-chain data
+3. Moralis Money is made by people who have a good track record trading altcoins (for example Ivan on Tech was one of the first people to get into MATIC at just a few cents).
+Other analytics tools are made by data-scientists without trading experience.
+Their tools don't help you become successful in crypto, they just provide information overload.

 ## Why should I become a Moralis Money affiliate?

 Moralis Money is a great tool helping thousands of people to navigate the crypto market.